GoogleCloudPlatform/vertex-pipelines-end-to-end-samples/README.md

 The [model/](/model/) directory contains the code for custom training and serving container images, including the model training script at [model/training/train.py](model/training/train.py).
 You can modify this to suit your own use case.

-Build the training and serving container image and push to Artifact Registry with:
+Build the training and serving container images and push them to Artifact Registry with:

 ```bash
 make build
 ```

-Do this to only build one image (for example):
+Optionally specify the `target` variable to only build one of the images.
+For example, to build only the serving image:

 ```bash
 make build target=serving